Skip to main content

 Why Choose Quasar?

+Quasar not only offers cross-platform development but also includes a rich library of Material Design components that make interfaces stylish, intuitive, and easily customizable.
 Moreover, Quasar is future-oriented and constantly updated, maintaining compatibility with previous versions.
-It was one of the first to adopt Vue 3 with minimal changes, which allows for creating powerful applications without complex transitions and time losses.
+It was one of the first to adopt Vue 3 with minimal changes, enabling the creation of powerful applications without complex transitions and time losses.
+Pour yourself a coffee and get ready to dive into one of the most exciting frameworks.
+By the end of the course, you will be confidently developing applications for any platform.

-What You Will Learn:
+What You Will Learn

 • Development Environment Setup: Quick start with Quasar using Vite CLI and editor configuration.